I have power and privilege as a queer hapa yonsei pastor.

 While the church was working toward inclusion at a legal level (as I would argue we are not at inclusion at a de facto level), I never had to take time off from my work in ministry to argue women should be ordained.
 The level of exhaustion I have felt as a queer woman of color is probably nowhere near what others in other churches have experienced.
 My humanity may be undermined, but it is not under assault the way I imagine it must be in traditions that do not recognize women or LGBTQ persons in ministry.

-Having to argue the biblical and theological underpinnings for women’s ordination can feel like a distraction from working to end the structural ways in which women pastors and elders are sidelined
+Having to argue the biblical and theological underpinnings for women’s ordination can feel like a distraction from working to end the structural ways in which women pastors and elders are sidelined and underemployed.

 The immense privilege I have is being able to say out loud, in print, that I’m a queer biracial Asian American woman.
 I’m a Presbyterian minister.
 I serve the church.